By Laini Byfield

 Policy

-GDPR data minimisation, Jisc learning analytics code, ODI canvases.
+GDPR minimisation, Jisc code, ODI canvases.

 Governance

-Ethics boards, review committees, and decision traceability.
+Ethics boards, review committees, decision traceability.

 Practice

-Ethics vs privacy
+Ethics vs Privacy

 Why Small Data Ethics is broader than a privacy committee.